Wayne State University OneCardUniversities / Colleges

 Decide early whether the endpoint is a portal, a printer, or both.

-Treat this route as digital-first.
+Treat this profile as digital-first.
 The crop has to look right, but the destination portal can still reject a file that misses its pixel, file-size, or format rules.

-When the destination system expects a stored pixel variant, keep the export close to 300×300 px and about 40-10240 KB.
+When the destination system expects a specific pixel target, keep the export close to 300×300 px and about 40-10240 KB.

 • Preferred format: JPG